 * Online courses in Jan Term begin immediately following the end of fall term and continue throughout the winter break.

 The Office of the Bursar determines cancellation, refund, and payment due dates.
 By enrolling in an intersession course, students agree to abide these requirements.
 Failure to abide these deadlines will result in tuition and late fee charges.

-Cancellations prior to the start of term are entitled to a 100% refund.
-See program Dates & Deadlines to check if your cancellation is eligible.
+You must cancel prior to the start of term to be eligible for a 100% tuition refund.
+See program Dates & Deadlines for your program dates.

 SMU Financial Aid